Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 start_date = end_date - timedelta(days=30)

-url = f"https://api.commoditypriceapi.com/v2/timeseries?apiKey={api_key}&symbols={symbol}&startDate={start_date.strftime('%Y-%m-%d')}&endDate={end_date.strftime('%Y-%m-%d')}"
+url = f"https://api.commoditypriceapi.com/v2/rates/time-series?apiKey={api_key}&symbols={symbol}&startDate={start_date.strftime('%Y-%m-%d')}&endDate={end_date.strftime('%Y-%m-%d')}"

 response = requests.get(url)